ctg-tme/CX-Labs/docs/lab1_BuildYourOwnAIAgent.md

-??? webex "Create AI Agent using a template"
+??? webex "Create Autonomous AI Agent using a template"
     1. Navigate to **Dashboard** from the right-hand side menu panel and click **Create Agent**.
-    2. Select the template called **Doctor's appointment**.
+    2. Select the Autonomous AI Agent template called **Doctor's appointment**.
     3. A new section called **Add the essential details** will appear.
 Add your attendee ID at the end of the AI agent name **Doctor's appointment - <span id="attendee-id">---</span>** and  edit the **AI engine** field to **Webex AI Pro-US 1.0**.
     4. Click the option **Create**.
     4. Switch to **Knowledge** tab and from **Knowledge base** drop-down list select **<span id="attendee-id">---</span>_AI_KB**.